-Any report of a missing person is immediately investigated by the NMSU Police Department.
-There is no 24-hour waiting period, and attempts to locate the person will include contacting surrounding law enforcement agencies, notifying the missing person's designated contact(s), notifying parents or guardians if the missing person is less than 18 years of age, contacting known family members and friends, and posting of bulletins and news releases.
+Any report of a missing person that is received by the NMSU Police Department is immediately investigated.
+There is no 24-hour waiting period, and attempts to locate the person will include contacting surrounding law enforcement agencies, notifying parents or guardians if the missing person is less than 18 years of age, contacting known family members and friends, and posting of bulletins and news releases.
 In addition, the Police Department will notify appropriate university officials that a person is missing.